Wellington Airport Regional Community Awards

 Finalists from each region to compete for the overall award in their category, and the opportunity to be named Supreme Winner.
 Members of the public are invited to nominate any not-for-profit group or organisation working in the interests of the community.

 Nominations for the 2018 awards are now closed.
-Finalists will be announced later in June.
+Nominations for the 2019 Awards will open on 1 April 2019.

 Nominations are submitted under one of the following categories: